 The construction of a Mikisew Cree First Nation hunting cabin upstream from Lake Claire.
 Copyright DPI Territorial.

 - Climate Change: This project is a poster child of the tar sands expansion that new pipelines are helping facilitate -- Teck was one of the first companies to sign a contract with Kinder Morgan for Trans Mountain Expansion back in 2017.
-At a maximum production level of 260,000 barrels of bitumen a day, on a life-cyle basis the Frontier Mine would produce the same amount of greenhouse gas emissions as 35 million new cars on the road.
+At a maximum production level of 260,000 barrels of bitumen a day, on a life-cyle basis the Frontier Mine would produce the same amount of greenhouse gas emissions as roughly 10 million new cars on the road.
+Extraction alone would be equivalent to roughly 1 million new cars on the road.
 This is definitively not in line with our Paris commitments or the Alberta oil sands cap.

 - Jobs: Cost cutting through automation during the past few years of economic recovery means there has been fewer jobs associated with new tar sands projects, which already perform poorly per dollar spent compared to most sectors].
 Teck already delayed the project application once by three years because it has such narrow profit margins relative to the price of oil, so it’s a fair assumption to say they will cut as many labour corners as possible if the project gets built.
 Many of the jobs are also expected to fly-in, fly-out which come with social costs for workers and communities.